omar-alsaheb/my-workspace-micro-front/README.md

 ng generate --help
 ```

-## Building
+## Building the Project

-To build the project run:
+To build the project, run:

 ```bash
 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+This will compile the project and store the build artifacts in the `dist/` directory.
+The production build optimizes your application for performance and speed.

-## Running unit tests
+## Running Unit Tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use:

 ```bash
 ng test
 ```

-## Running end-to-end tests
+## Running End-to-End Tests

 For end-to-end (e2e) testing, run: